National Outlook China-2023

 Hong Kong SAR in 2023.

 The driving force of Hong Kong’s economic growth will continue to be in financial services, trading and logistics, tourism/culture, and professional services.
-Integrating the Hong Kong economy and the Bay Area of South China will make Technology and AI the next impetus to growth and creating employments.
+Integrating the Hong Kong economy with the Bay Area of South China will make AI and other advances in technology the next drivers of growth and employment.

 Taipei City in 2023

-The economy to remain under pressure for 2023 with its deepening uncertainty ahead of elections in January 2024.
+The elections in January 2024 and their uncertain outcomes will cause the economy to remain under pressure for 2023.
 The primary industries in Taiwan are electronics, communications, information technology, and life science products.
-Taipei can become a “regional hub” when all dust is settled and will be very cost competitive compared to Singapore, Shanghai, Tokyo, and Hong Kong.
+Taipei can become a “regional hub” when all the dust is settled.
+The city will be very cost competitive compared to Singapore, Shanghai, Tokyo, and Hong Kong.

 CONTACT: Simon Wan for more information at email: email@example.com